Organized Trips

 One common problem is having too many "cooks in the kitchen".
 It is common to have one or two people designated for loading/unloading.
 If you are not one of these people it is best to just stay back out of the way until they are done, or to simply board/unboard as instructed and clear the rotor area.

 When moving around while the helicopter is idling never go around the back end where the tail rotor is, always go around the front.
 Never approach or leave from/to rising ground.
 In some cases the pilot may instruct to load from each side to avoid having to go from one side to another.
+(Even when the helicopter is shut down it is best to stay clear of the tail area - some pilots still get quite upset even though nothing is spinning.)

 Only one person should signal that it is ok to take off, after making sure the doors and baskets are all latched and the area is clear of anyone still moving around.
 Usually this will be a guide, ground crew or group leader.
 If you close doors or compartments do not slam them shut.
 Make sure they latch firmly and if you are not sure they are secure or not sure how to operate them then indicate to a crew member or ground leader (such as a guide) that the door/hatch needs closing properly.